Modelling partial recursive functions using Turing machines

 - turing.partrec_to_TM2.cont_stack turing.to_partrec.cont.halt = list.nil

-The data part of a continuation is a list of lists, which is encoded on the stack
+The data part of a continuation is a list of lists, which is encoded on the stack stack

-using tr_llist
+using tr_llist.

-, but we use it specifically here in order to
+This is the nondependent eliminator for K', but we use it specifically here in order to

-et. al. show how such a function is updated
+rewrites easier.
+The theorems K'.elim_update_main et. al. show how such a function is updated

-to one of the components.
+after an update to one of the components.

 Equations

-The halting state corresponding to a list ℕ
+The halting state corresponding to a list ℕ output value.

-states almost one to one, except that in normal operation the
+The cfg states map to cfg' states almost one to one, except that in normal operation the

 local store contains an arbitrary garbage value.
 To make the final theorem cleaner we explicitly

-clear it in the halt state so that there is exactly one configuration corresponding to output v
+clear it in the halt state so that there is exactly one configuration corresponding to output v.

 Equations